+What are the most useful CS:GO console commands?
 Like with many of Valve’s other games, Counter-Strike: Global Offensive can exploit the power of the Source engine console to give you more options and better settings.
-It’s just as important for improving at the game as knowing where to aim guns and grenades - plus it can even make practicing that easier and more efficient.
-Being a Steam game, it also has launch options that can be configured to customise stuff before you’re even loaded in.
+It’s just as important for improving at the game as knowing where to aim guns and grenades – plus, it can even make practising that much easier and more efficient.
+Being a Steam game, CS:GO also has launch options that can be configured to customise elements before you’re even loaded in.

 What are the best CS:GO launch options?